adoyle-h/neovim-config/README.md

 - All in Lua.
 All configs can be overrided.
 - Use many Neovim features: Native LSP, Float Window, Winbar.
 - Lua-wrapped plugin manage framework based on [vim-plug][].
 Support on-demand loading plugins.
 - Integrated 110+ powerful Vim/Nvim plugins.
+Enhancing the usage experience and default config.
+Fix some shortcomings of plugins.
 - Awesome UI and color schema.
 Dark Mode.
 Support True-Color, Smooth-Scroll, Scrollbar, Dashboard.
 - [Configurable](#configuration).
 - Configurable proxy for fast git download in China Mainland